Ex0brain/trelis24.github.io/_posts/2019-05-09-Certificate-Pinning-Mutual-Authentication.md

 Certificate pinning allows to drop the SSL connection if a invalid certificate is detected.
 However, this control is vulnerable if the client is compromised.

+## Client Certificate Authentication
+Client Certificate Authentication works the other way around.
+It adds an extra layer of security so the server can be sure only clients that have the certificate can communicate successfully with it.
+However, since apps can be decompiled without a lot of effort, this client certificate can 'easily' be obtained by a malicious user.
+So this isn't a silver bullet.

 ## Mutual Authentication
 Mutual authentication control refers to not only the client validates the server certificate, but also the server validates the client certificate.